rmflight/wg_vis_presentation/wg_visualization_ggplot_cytoscape_matplotlib.md

 The network graph will be constructed in `R`, and visualized in `Cytoscape`.
 This gives us the flexibility to manipulate the graph easily in `R` and save groups of relevant nodes, with the visual richness and interactive flexibility of `Cytoscape`.

+This connection of `R` with `Cytoscape` uses the [`RCytoscape`](http://rcytoscape.systemsbiology.net/versions/current/index.html) `Bioconductor` package, and requires `Cytoscape` v2.8, and the `CytoscapeRPC` plugin.
+There is currently no way to do this with `Cytoscape` v3.0, however given that a `REST` api is being introduced to `Cytoscape`, it should be possible in the future (if we can persuade Paul Shannon to write a new `R` package).

 ```r
 library(graph)